 - (a) A PEC may only be used by an individual acting in the capacity of a bona fide Deck Officer. - (b) A PEC may only be used on a vessel which has been nominated and named on that PEC. - (c) The Holder of the PEC reported to Larne Port Control as having conduct of the navigation of the vessel must be on the navigating bridge of that vessel throughout the passage unless relieved by another PEC Holder. - (d) Larne Port Control must be appraised immediately of any change of watch between PEC Holders, which takes place within the Pilotage District. - (e) A PEC remains valid for one year from the date of issue or renewal.
 It is the responsibility of the Holder to ensure that his / her PEC remains valid. - (f) A PEC will only remain valid while the Holder's Certificate of Competency and Medical Certificate are also valid. - (g) Larne Pilotage Authority reserves the right to inspect the supporting documents of a PEC Holder and or relevant documents of the vessel on which the PEC is being used, or has been used, at any time. - (h) PEC holders are not permitted to use a tug to tow only push their vessel, unless specifically and individually authorised to do so by the Harbour Master, who will consider the PEC holders level of experience and familiarity with respect to the operation of tugs and the intended towage operation, before issuing such authorisation.
-In the absence of such HM authorisation, a Pilot should be assigned for this type of towing operation.

-2.2.3 Nominated Vessels.

-- (a) Pilotage Exemption Certificates applies to nominated vessels upon which examination and / or assessment is based.
-A PEC may be limited at the discretion of the Authority to particular berths and ship type and will be limited to vessels of substantially similar size and with similar handling characteristics to those on which the candidate has acquired his/her pilotage experience. - (b) PEC Holders employed on High-Speed Craft must obtain specific training in this class of vessel and Applicant's employer must confirm the bona fide Deck Officer is 'type rated'. - (c) Any new vessel nominated for inclusion on an existing PEC should not exceed the dimensions of any vessel for which the PEC was originally issued.
-However, at the discretion of the Authority, a PEC holder will normally be entitled to pilot vessels with similar handling characteristics up to 20 percent larger (gross tonnage) and with similar handling characteristics than those on which he/she has pilotage experience.
-In addition, the PEC Holder must have gained one year experience as a PEC holder, and at least one hundred pilotage acts will have been completed within that year.
+In the absence of such HM authorisation, a Pilot should be assigned for this type of towing operation. - Any PEC holder, returning to a vessel for which he holds a PEC, after a period in excess of 3 months, must complete at least one arrival and departure under supervision of a Master who is a current Larne PEC holder, before being authorised to pilot the vessel.
+This is to ensure adequate refamiliarization with bridge team management, bridge procedures and the manoeuvring characteristics of the vessel. - 2.2.3 Nominated Vessels. - (a) Pilotage Exemption Certificates apply to nominated vessels upon which examination and / or assessment is based.
+A PEC may be limited at the discretion of the Authority to particular berths and ship type and will be limited to vessels of substantially similar size and with similar handling characteristics to those on which the candidate has acquired his/her pilotage experience. - (b) PEC Holders employed on High-Speed Craft must obtain specific training in this class of vessel and Applicant's employer must confirm the bona fide Deck Officer is 'type rated'.